What haven’t I told you about Singapore yet? Part 1

 Gardens by the Bay Botanical Gardens and Supertree Grove

 On our last trip to Singapore in 2009, they hadn’t been made yet.
 For that, as soon as we settled, we headed off to them.
-And that was another super interesting place and once again we were mesmorized by the spectacular projects in this country.
+And that was another super interesting place and once again we were mesmerized by the spectacular projects in this country.
 Under two huge domes were collected flora specimens from all over the world, as well as artificial waterfalls and vertical forests.
 Everywhere there were extraordinary sculptures.
 One of my favorites is “The Traveling family.”
 Make sure you watch the first part of the movie about Singapore, because I included it there.
 Before, my favorite sculpture was with the kids jumping into the river in front of the Fulerton hotel, but now I have more favorites.
 All these things you can see in part two of the video.

 Around the botanical gardens there are many attractions, extremely entertaining especially for children- make sure you take swimwear for them, because it is about playing in water. 😊

 Then we go to SuperTree Grove.
-This is a parki with huge constructions, overgrown with greenery, looking like trees from another world.
+This is a park with huge constructions, overgrown with greenery, looking like trees from another world.
 At night they glow in colorful lights and it’s an extraterrestrial experience.
 Like in Avatar.

 Right in SuperTree Grove we found the new location of our favorite restaurant, famous with its wonderful cuisine and jazz music- IndoChine.
 I have described my experience and evaluation in Dinner in the nest of a Supertree, surrounded by jazz music in IndoChine, Singapore.
 Even if you don’t happen to visit it, go for a drink and beautiful view from its rooftop bar in one of the trees’ crown.